 Each year, tax returns must be filed by April 15th, also known as Tax Day!

 What taxes am I responsible for paying?

-For the first two years you are in the U.S. on a J-1 visa, you are not required to pay Social Security and Medicare taxes, as well as federal unemployment taxes.
+Generally, for the first two tax years in the U.S. on a J-1 visa, you are not required to pay Social Security and Medicare taxes, as well as federal unemployment taxes.
 You can expect to pay Federal Income Taxes, State Income Taxes, and in some cases, state unemployment taxes.
 This is generally 20-30% of your income.

-If you are a participant in Spirit’s Teacher Program, your tax burden will change as you enter the 3rd year of your program.
-At that time, we encourage you to speak with the Human Resources and/or Payroll Department of your school to confirm your revised tax burden.
+If you are a participant in Spirit’s Teacher Program, your tax burden will typically change as you enter the 3rd tax year of your program.
+We encourage you to speak with the Human Resources and/or Payroll Department of your school to confirm your revised tax burden.

 The taxes for J-2 dependents with approval to work in the U.S. are generally handled differently but can expect to pay all Social Security, Medicare, and federal unemployment taxes.

 How do I file a Tax Return?